eugeniogiusti/automated-mediawiki-deploy/README.md

 ## License

-This script is licensed under the MIT License - see the LICENSE file for details.
+This script is licensed under the GPL license - see the LICENSE file for details.

-## Author

-[Your Name]
-[Your Contact Information]

-## Version History

-- 1.0.0
-    - Initial Release
-    - Basic installation automation
-    - Security configurations